Los Angeles Kings: Post-Stanley Cup titles and continued contention (2014–present)

-In the lead up to the 2021–22 season, the Kings acquired forwards Phillip Danault and Viktor Arvidsson during the offseason.
+In the lead-up to the 2021–22 season, the Kings acquired forwards Phillip Danault and Viktor Arvidsson during the off-season.
 They also signed defenseman Alexander Edler in an effort to bolster their blue line presence.
-The Kings qualified for the playoffs for the first time in 4 seasons, despite losing Drew Doughty to injury.
-This season would also prove to be Dustin Brown's last, as the forward announced on April 28, 2022, he would retire following the 2022 playoffs.
-They were defeated by the Edmonton Oilers in seven games in the First Round.
+The Kings qualified for the playoffs for the first time in four seasons, despite losing Drew Doughty to injury.
+This season would also prove to be Dustin Brown's last, as the forward announced on April 28, 2022, that he would retire following the 2022 playoffs.
+They were defeated by the Edmonton Oilers in seven games in the first round.

-During the offseason, the Kings acquired Kevin Fiala from the Minnesota Wild, to replace Brown on the first line.
-The 2022–23 season would start off well, as Fiala would lead the team in points thanks to his incredible performance, ending Anze Kopitar’s 2nd streak of leading the Kings in scoring, and be nominated to the All-Star Game later that season.
+During the 2022 off-season, the Kings acquired Kevin Fiala from the Minnesota Wild to replace Brown on the first line.
+The 2022–23 season would start off well, as Fiala would lead the team in points for much of the season and be elected to the 2023 All-Star Game.
+Clinching the 2023 playoffs, the Kings once again faced the Edmonton Oilers in the first round, this time losing in six games.

+The Kings made a blockbuster move in the 2023 off-season, trading forwards Gabriel Vilardi, Alex Iafallo and Rasmus Kupari to the Winnipeg Jets in exchange for forward Pierre-Luc Dubois, who signed an eight-year, $68 million contract upon being traded.

+The 2023–24 season got off to a strong start, as the team began the season with an 11–0–0 record on the road, breaking the NHL record (previously held by the Buffalo Sabres) for the longest unbeaten road streak to start the year.
+Goaltender Cam Talbot's resurgent play led to him being named to the 2024 NHL All-Star weekend.
+However, in January 2024, the Kings' season collapsed; despite making no major lineup or personnel changes, the Kings suddenly won just three of their final 17 games before the All-Star break.
+On February 2, the Kings fired head coach McLellan, with assistant Jim Hiller named interim head coach.
+Under Hiller, the Kings regained their footing but never fully returned to their stronger form from earlier in the season.
+They finished third in the Pacific Division and clinched the 2024 playoffs, where they would be eliminated by the Edmonton Oilers for the third year in a row, this time in five games.